10 humanitarian crises without headlines – and all of them are in Africa

 In second and third place are two other states, Zambia and Burundi, whose crises have already been mentioned several times in previous CARE reports.
 The Central African Republic, in sixth place this year, has been featured in each of the eight reports so far.
 However, Senegal (fourth place), Mauritania (fifth place) and Uganda (ninth place) are new.

 According to Deepmala Mahla, CARE Director of Humanitarian Aid, the fact that Africa is particularly present on this list is hardly surprising: “According to the United Nations, almost 300 million people worldwide will need humanitarian aid in 2024 – half of them in Africa.”
-What is surprising, however, is how little is known about the humanitarian crises – especially in Angola.
+What is surprising, however, is how little is known regarding the humanitarian crises – especially in Angola.
 One should not forget that hunger is almost always man-made.
 “In order to save lives, in addition to more attention, sufficient funding for humanitarian aid is needed.
 Last year only 35 percent of the required financial resources were made available for humanitarian aid, which is definitely not enough,” appealed Mahla.

 “Climate change doesn’t play fair”